Vyral/base-template/_posts/2022-01-13-2021-waterfront-housing-and-land-market-recap.md

 11:24 — Wrapping up

-If you have any questions, don’t hesitate to reach out to us.
+If you have any questions, don’t hesitate to reach out to us via phone or email.
 We look forward to hearing from you.